 Preventing Foodborne Illness

 The rules listed above are important for preventing other cases of foodborne illness in addition to campylobacteriosis.
-Becoming sick from food poisoning can be horrible, as I know from a memorable incident in my childhood when my whole family became ill after eating food from a pub.
+Becoming sick from foodborne illness or food poisoning can be horrible, as I know from a memorable incident in my childhood when my whole family became ill after eating food from a pub.
 It can sometimes be dangerous as well, especially for susceptible people.
 It's an excellent idea to get into the habit of following safety procedures when preparing food at home and to buy food from a place with a good reputation.

 - Campylobacter and Campylobacteriosis from the CDC (Centers for Disease Control and Prevention)